Brain Tumors in Children

 - CT scan.
 A CT scan uses a series of X-rays and a computer to make detailed pictures of the inside of the body.
-It might be used if an MRI can't be done.
+It might be used if an MRI can't be done or in some emergencies.

 - Lumbar puncture.
 A special needle is put into the lower back, into the spinal canal.
 This is the area around the spinal cord.
 A small amount of cerebrospinal fluid (CSF) is removed and sent for testing.
 CSF is the fluid around the brain and spinal cord.
-This test is done to check the brain and spinal cord for cancer cells.
+This test is done to check the spinal fluid for cancer cells.

 - Positron emission tomography (PET) scan.
 For this test, a radioactive sugar is put into the bloodstream.
 Cancer cells use more sugar than normal cells, so the sugar will collect in cancer cells.
 A special camera is then used to see where the radioactive sugar collects in the body.
 A PET scan can sometimes find cancer cells in other parts of the body, even when they don’t show up on other tests.
 This test is often used in combination with a CT scan.
 This is called a PET/CT scan.